FDF Scotland Staff

-The SFDF team work together to advise and support FDF on a broad range of issues
+The FDF Scotland team work together to advise and support FDF on a broad

-David is responsible for the overall strategy and management of FDFS and is part
+David is responsible for the overall strategy and management of FDF Scotland and

 of the senior FDF management team.
 He liaises with government, regulators and